What can I try if I'm having trouble with WordPress?

-Sendible integrates with 2 types of WordPress blog, WordPress.com (Hosted) and WordPress.org (Self-hosted).
-The self-hosted option is usually available as an auto installer within your Web Host.
+Sendible integrates with two types of WordPress blogs, WordPress.com (hosted by Automattic) and WordPress.org (self-hosted).
+The self-hosted option is often available as an auto-installer within your web hosting service.

 You might simply be using the wrong WordPress integration.
-The WordPress blog profile is for the free WordPress.com blog that is hosted on their own servers.
-Whereas, the self-hosted WordPress blog profile is for the paid version of WordPress.org, where your blog is one that resides on your own server, or you can also pay a third-party to host your blog.
+The WordPress blog profile is for the free WordPress.com blog that is hosted on its own servers.
+Whereas, the self-hosted WordPress blog profile is for the paid version of WordPress.org, where your blog is one that resides on your own server, or you can also pay a third party to host your blog.

 Are you receiving a 'Forbidden' error when trying to post?